 (b) the requirements of this Act must have been complied with in relation to the proposed co-operative and compliance must be likely to continue;

-(c) there must be no reasonable cause for refusing registration of the proposed co-operative.
+(c) there must be no reasonable cause for refusing registration of the proposed co-operative;

+(d) the proposed co-operative must have a sufficient connection with this State.

 (3) If the Registrar is not satisfied that the requirements for registration of the co-operative have been met, the Registrar may refuse to register the co-operative and its rules and must give to the applicant written notice of the refusal and the reasons for the refusal.

 (4) If the Registrar has decided under this section to register a corporation under this Act, the corporation must notify the authority responsible for registering the corporation under the law under which it was previously registered of that decision.